-The court case appealing this ruling, named Stouman vs. Riley (Stouman being the bar owner), made its way to the California Supreme Court.
-This court case marked one of the first official wins for LGBTQ rights in the court system.
-The judge ruled that the suspension of the Black Cat’s liquor license took place under inadequate circumstances.
+The court case appealing this ruling, Stouman vs. Riley (Stouman being the bar owner), made its way to the California Supreme Court.
+This court case marked one of the first official wins for LGBTQ+ rights in the court system.
+The judge ruled that the Black Cat’s liquor license was suspended under inadequate circumstances.
 The ruling confirmed that the fact that the bar served as a common gathering place for gay individuals was not a good enough cause to suspend their license.
-This ruling was one of the first rulings seen to protect LGBTQ rights.
+This ruling was one of the first rulings seen to protect LGBTQ+ rights.

 The Black Cat Protests preceded the well-known Stonewall riots by approximately two years.
 It is remembered today as one of the very first demonstrations from the LGBTQ community demanding equal rights and fair treatment in light of the ongoing police harassment.

 Branson-Potts, H. (2017, February 8).
 Before Stonewall, there was the Black Cat; LGBTQ leaders to mark 50th anniversary of protests at Silver Lake.
 Los Angeles Times; Los Angeles Times. https://www.latimes.com/local/lanow/la-me-ln-silver-lake-black-cat-lgbtq-20170208-story.html